bman654/SwarmUI-WildcardImporter/README.md

 1. Wildcard Importer - allows you to import Wildcard Collections from Civit or elsewhere into SwarmUI.
 See below for usage instructions.
 2. Prompt Utilities - adds prompt utilities such as prompt cleanup and auto-breaking.
 See _Prompt Utilities_ below for more information.
+3. Custom Prompt Directives - adds enhanced prompt directives for advanced prompt control.
+See [PROMPT_DIRECTIVES.md](./PROMPT_DIRECTIVES.md) for detailed documentation.
-3. WC Detailer - an advanced automatic segmentation and inpainting feature for SwarmUI.
+4. WC Detailer - an advanced automatic segmentation and inpainting feature for SwarmUI.
 See [wcdetailer](./wcdetailer.md) for more information.

 ## Wildcard Importer